 The method underwent a revival during the Renaissance due to the extensive initiatives of the influential architect Andrea Palladio, and so became associated with northern Italy, especially his district of Veneto.
 This unusual type of plaster rapidly acquired popularity for its sophisticated effects, resembling genuine stonework on the facades and interiors of buildings of public importance.

-Up to 40% of marble dust was later added to the slaked limestone base in order to create a lustrous opalescent appearance, which was transformative; the quarries for natural marble were mainly located in the north of Italy.
-New polishing techniques increased its durability which made it truly indispensable for the palazzos of Venice’s waterways, enabling the tidal waterline of the canal side structures to be protected from salt and friction erosion.
+Up to 40% of marble dust was later added to the slaked limestone base in order to create a lustrous opalescent appearance.
+The marble quarries for this transformative material were mainly located in the north of Italy.
+New polishing techniques increased its durability, making it indispensable for the palazzos of Venice’s waterways, enabling the tidal waterline of the canal-side structures to be protected from salt and friction erosion.

 The final coat of polish is most often beeswax, a superior resource offering full resistance to damp and mould, yet allowing the plaster to breathe.
 We can understand the wow factor of this magical plaster in its original context.
-It is finding a strong foothold in Europe and many other countries for its beauty and hard-wearing nature.
+It’s now finding a strong foothold in Europe and many other countries for its beauty and hard-wearing nature.